jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to exit the application.
-2. AddressBook exits the application.
+2. AvengersAssemble exits the application.

     Use case ends.